 Based on their size, we call these rock particles sand, silt, or clay.
+Soil is made of different amounts of sand, silt, clay, and decayed materials.
+Different amounts of these parts can make the soil look and feel different.

 Sand is an example of rock material.